 "Honora" for Zuko's daughter (the current firelord) who has yet to appear in the show.

 Friday Night Death Slot: Book 2 aired Friday night instead of Saturday morning.
 By the numbers, it is down about 1-2 million viewers per episode than last season.
 And then they push it back another hour without warning, leading to another drop of a million viewers.
+Season 3 remains in the Friday night slot; time will tell what the ratings will be like.

 God Never Said That: Despite the quote from Andrea Romano being that the original cast might as well be dead, for all of the impact they'll have on the plot, numerous people still insist she declared the entire cast to be dead and gone, accusing her of being mistaken or lying when it was proved otherwise.